veliovgroup/spiderable-middleware/README.md

   set(val) {
     _isPrerendering = val;
     if (_isPrerendering === true) {
-      // This request is coming from Prerendering engine }
+      // This request is coming from Pre-rendering engine }
   },
   get() {